 While computer animation was used in several scenes, the technology did not exist for a shot to contain both live actors and computer animation.
 Live-action shots were combined with hand-drawn animation.
 Strong editing, such as with the light cycle chase, created an apparently seamless blend of actors and computer animation.

-The scenes in the computer world were produced using 'backlit' animation and computer generated imagery.
+The scenes in the computer world were produced using "backlit" animation and computer generated imagery.
 The actors performances in the computer world were captured on B&W Kodak XX film using 65mm Super Panavision 70 cameras and each frame was printed on high contrast Kodalith sheet film as a positive and then subsequently a negative.
-These had coloured light shone through then onto colour film to produce the characteristic 'glowing' and required a separate exposure and film layer for each character detail, object etc which produced each frame in Tron when every layer was combined, with some having 16 layers or more.
+These had colored light shone through then onto color film to produce the characteristic "glowing" and required a separate exposure and film layer for each character detail, object etc. which produced each frame in Tron when every layer was combined, with some having 16 layers or more.
 The CGI scenes were outputted from CRT's onto horizontally running 35mm Vistavision and these layers combined with those from the live action.
-In the 'real world', performances were captured on standard colour negative 65mm film and some were shot on anamorphic 35mm and 'blown up' to 65mm.
+In the "real world", performances were captured on standard colour negative 65mm film and some were shot on anamorphic 35mm and "blown up" to 65mm.

 To inspire the actors, arcade games were placed on the production sets and could be played during downtime.
 Jeff Bridges apparently was the most adept at the games and found it hard to tear himself away from a game to shoot a scene.

-The building featured as "Flynn's" is in reality the historic Hull Building at the Northwest corner of Washington Blvd and Watseka Ave in Culver City, CA. The street sign for Watseka Avenue can be seen when Lora and Alan step inside "Flynn's" to warn him about Dillinger.
+The building featured as "Flynn's" is in reality the historic Hull Building at the Northwest corner of Washington Boulevard and Watseka Avenue in Culver City, California.
+The street sign for Watseka Avenue can be seen when Lora and Alan step inside "Flynn's" to warn him about Dillinger.
 As of 2010, the location portrayed as "Flynn's" was occupied by a restaurant.